Fischer urges Germany to pay price of saving euro

 "At the moment there is no perfect solution," said Fischer, who has retired from German politics and became a consultant to the Nabucco gas pipeline project in 2009.

-Merkel's current focus in the euro crisis - beyond urging the implementation of decisions to boost the euro-zone bailout fund and recapitalise banks - is to seek fiscal discipline via centralised monitoring of the budgets of European states.
+Merkel's current focus in the euro crisis - beyond urging the implementation of decisions to boost the euro-zone bailout fund and recapitalize banks - is to seek fiscal discipline via centralized monitoring of the budgets of European states.

 This would require what she touts as "limited treaty changes" enabling countries to cede some sovereignty to the European Union's executive Commission, which would appoint a "Budget Commissioner" and impose sanctions on rule breakers.